 Straight grains such as corn, oats and barley or sweet feed can contribute to the development of colic.
 Many bagged concentrates have high-fiber ingredients to be more gentle on digestive tracts.

-Too Much Starch
+Too Much Starch In Your Grain

 In addition, horses fed large grain meals are 15 percent less hydrated than horses fed a high-fiber diet; this adds to the possibility of impaction colic.
 Grains are also highly fermentable, generating more gas in the large intestine, which further slows intestinal motility.
 Distention (with gas or blockage) of the intestines leads to pain, cramping, and colic, and also the potential for intestinal displacements or twists.